 In October 2022, The Vintage Seeker launched the Vintage Sellers Community, a professional development and networking membership designed for sellers to network and improve their business skills.

-For partnerships, collaborations, advertising or to request our media kit, contact us or visit our Work With Us page.
+For partnerships, collaborations and advertising opportunities, contact us, download our media kit, or visit our Work With Us page.

 Kristina Urquhart is the founder and editor of The Vintage Seeker.
 She’s a longtime lover of all things vintage, a magazine editor and a business journalist who has been developing content and hosting events for niche audiences in B2B and B2C industries since 2007.